Hundreds of homes imperiled as Northern California fire spreads

 The smoke reached about 75 miles (120 km) south to San Francisco, leaving a film of ash on cars and windows.
 No casualties have been reported.

 Wildfires have burned through nearly 2.5 million acres in the United States from Jan.
-1 through Monday, well above an average of about 2.3 million for the same calendar period over the last 10 years, according to the National Interagency Fire Center.
+1 through Monday, well above an average of about 2.3 million for the same period over the last 10 years, according to the National Interagency Fire Center.

-Western Colorado, where six major wildfires have charred more than 100,000 acres, along with much of Utah and Eastern Nevada were under a Red Flag warning on Tuesday when wind gusts of up to 35 miles per hour, extremely low humidity levels and hot temperatures were expected, the National Weather Service said.
+In Colorado, firefighters faced another day of hot temperatures, low humidity and gusting winds as they battled eight major blazes which have torched over 140,000 acres in the drought-stricken state.

-The largest blaze, the Spring Fire in southern Colorado, has burned nearly 61,000 acres, destroyed at least 104 homes and forced the evacuations of hundreds of residents, officials said.
+The largest wildfire, the Spring Fire burning in southern Colorado, grew by 18,000 acres overnight, ballooning to nearly 79,000 acres.
+It has destroyed at least 104 homes, forced the evacuations of several small communities, and closed a key mountain-pass road.
+That fire was just 5 percent contained.

-That fire, caused by humans, was just 5 percent contained, according to InciWeb, a federal government wildfire website.
+Danish national Jesper Joergensen, 52, is suspected of starting the fire and is being held on first-degree arson charges.
+He is in the country illegally and may face deportation, police said.

-Additional reporting by Brendan O'Brien in Milwaukee and Makini Brice in Washington; Editing by Scott Malone and Bernadette Baum
+Additional reporting by Brendan O'Brien in Milwaukee and Makini Brice in Washington; editing by Scott Malone and James Dalgleish